 Based on an incredibly mysterious story once told by R. Naumann, Maier files begins by following a seemingly perfectly normal couple.
 But there is one crucial difference that sets Dieter and Lena apart: they are sharing a veiled family history.

-When they accidentally surface the diaries and notebooks of Otto Maier, a man who disappeared into thin air by the end of World War 2, the fat is in the flames.
+When they accidentally surface the diaries and notebooks of Otto Maier, a German scientist, who disappeared into thin air by the end of World War 2, the fat is in the flames.
 Their curiosity pulls them into a web of dark intrigues and an ancient conflict between mighty powers.

 It leads them to question everything they believe in.
 All here is upside down and inside out and nothing is ever what it seems ...